 While in the past funds may have talked about generating alpha as a “nice to have,” in today’s challenging economic environment, generating alpha has become a must-have condition for success.

-We believe that PE firms need to take four key actions to ensure that they can add value to individual companies, outperform the market, and become institutions that can reliably produce
+We believe that PE firms need to take four key actions to ensure that they can add value to individual companies, outperform the market, and become institutions that can reliably produce exceptional returns:

 - Articulate a new, clear value proposition to LPs.
 GPs need to clearly state their differentiated strategy for creating value: become more specialized or achieve scale by, for example, expanding into adjacent asset classes.